Recycling of end-of-life tyres

 6400 tons / year

-Carbon black (recovered Carbon Black – rCB) is a substance commonly used in the manufacture of tyres and other industrial rubber products.
+Carbon black (recovered Carbon Black – rCB) is used to manufacture tyres and other industrial rubber products.
 It increases the mechanical strength of the compound.
-Thanks to its colouring properties, it is also used in the production of dyes.
+Thanks to its colouring properties, it is also used to produce dyes.

 2600 tons / year

 Cleaned and remelted, it can be reused.
 The steel used for tyre production is classed as high-quality special steel.
-Steel cord is distinguished by its extremely low content of textile and rubber inclusions.
+Steel cord is distinguished by its extremely low textile and rubber inclusions content.

 400 tons / year